Aryan (2006 film)

-Aryan is a 2006 Indian Hindi-language sports drama film written and directed by Abhishek Kapoor and produced by Poonam Khubani, Manisha Israni and Vipin Anand.
+Aryan: Unbreakable is a 2006 Indian Hindi-language sports drama film written and directed by Abhishek Kapoor and produced by Poonam Khubani, Manisha Israni and Vipin Anand.
 The film stars Sohail Khan and Sneha Ullal with Puneet Issar, Satish Shah, Supriya Karnik and Inder Kumar in supporting roles.

 Plot

 Aryan is the college boxing champion.
-He is training under Ranveer Singh Bagga with another student Ranjeet, in order to achieve his dream: winning the national championship.
+He is training under Ranveer Singh Bagga with another student, Ranjeet, in order to achieve his dream: winning the national championship.
 His girlfriend Neha supports him unconditionally, and he relies heavily upon her.
-However, after his life turns unexpectedly into another direction, he gives up boxing and marries instead.
+However, after his life turns unexpectedly in another direction, he gives up boxing and marries instead.
 He becomes a father and takes up a job as sports' commentator.
 Despite this, his life suffers severe ups and downs in the process.
 Aryan also learns that Ranjeet got kicked out of the college boxing team by coach Ranveer for taking steroids in the locker room, and the former suspects Aryan had informed him, leaving Aryan confused and frustrated.
-Aryan's frustration further leads him to suspect Neha of having an affair with her boss and director Sameer.
-Because of his temper, Neha and Ranveer separate from him shortly after that.
-In order to win his self-esteem back, Aryan accepts the proposal for making a comeback in boxing.
-Ranjeet challenges Aryan in the national boxing championship in order to exact his revenge from the latter.
+When Aryan gets another job interview, he is declined due to the aftermath of his interview with Ranjeet who tried to attack the latter.
+He loses his job permanently.
+Aryan's frustration further leads him to suspect Neha of having an affair with her boss and director, Sameer.
+Because of his temper, Neha and Ranveer separated from him shortly after that.
+In order to win his self-esteem back, Aryan accepts the proposal to make a comeback in boxing.
+Ranjeet challenges Aryan in the national boxing championship in order to exact his revenge on the latter.
 Aryan undergoes rigorous training and faces Ranjeet in the finals.
 A fight ensues in the ring where Ranjeet almost defeats Aryan after severely injuring him.
 But at the last minute, Neha, who forgives Aryan, goes to the stadium to support him.
 After witnessing Neha, Aryan subsequently defeats Ranjeet and becomes the national boxing champion, and reconciles with his family.